wKovacs64/hibp/docs/index.md

    (including the file extension).
 It's also strongly recommended to include the exact version number as well, otherwise the `latest` tag will be used, which could be dangerous if/when there are breaking changes made to the API.
-See [unpkg](https://unpkg.com) for details and advanced version specification, but generally you will want to do the following (replacing `x.y.z` with the version you want):
+See [unpkg](https://unpkg.com) for details and advanced version specification, but you will probably want to do the following (replacing `x.y.z` with the version you want):

    ```html
    <script type="module">